Shopify/hydrogen-react/.changeset/sharp-walls-perform.md

 The `<CartLineQuantity />` and `<CartLineQuantityAdjustButton />` components have been added / migrated over from Hydrogen v1.

-Additionally, a bug with `<CartLineQuantityAdjustButton />` causing CartLine Attributes to be erased has been fixed in the process.
+Additionally, fixed a bug when using `<CartLineQuantityAdjustButton />` that caused CartLine Attributes to be erased.
+CartLine Attributes should now be persisted when using that component.

 ## `useCartLine()` TypeScript types update